Assyatier21/Skripsi/README.md

-# Proposal Skripsi
+# Thesis Proposal
-Berisi berkas berupa algoritma dan metode pendukung dalam deteksi kemiripan kode sumber menggunakan bahasa Java 8 dan ANTLR4.
+Contains files in the form of algorithms and supporting methods in detecting source code using Java 8 Language and tool named ANTLR4.
-Metode yang digunakan ialah Abstract Syntax Tree dan Algoritma Ratcliff/Obershelp
+The method used is the Abstract Syntax Tree and the Ratcliff/Obershelp algorithm.